Nightro/VSBlockJumper/readme.md

 # Usage

 Jumping takes you outside of the nearest block edge (i.e. the whitespace line adjacent to a block).
-The only exception is when the cursor reaches BOF or EOF, in which case we jump to the start of the first or last line (respectively).
+If the cursor reaches BOF or EOF, we jump to the start of the first or last line (respectively).

 ## Commands